-COMMON BRAND IN HONG KONG: Lyrica 利痛抑, Pregatas, Brillior
+BRAND NAME(S) IN HONG KONG: Lyrica 利痛抑, Pregatas, Brillior

 What is Pregabalin for?

-Pregabalin belongs to a class called anticonvulsants.
-It works by reducing the pain signals sent out from the damaged nerves and can be used for neuropathic pain such as diabetic neuropathy and postherpetic neuralgia, as adjunctive therapy for focal seizures, and generalised anxiety disorder.
+Pregabalin belongs to a class of medications called anticonvulsants.
+It works by reducing the pain signals sent out from the damaged nerves and can be used for neuropathic pain such as diabetic neuropathy and postherpetic neuralgia, as adjunctive therapy for focal seizures, and generalized anxiety disorder.